Google, Facebook oppose Web control in Delhi HC

-NEW DELHI Internet giants Google and Facebook told the Delhi High Court on Monday that it is not possible for companies to block offensive content that appears on their websites, in a case that has stoked fears about censorship in the world's largest democracy.
+NEW DELHI Internet giants Google (GOOG.O) and Facebook told the Delhi High Court on Monday that it is not possible for them to block offensive content that appears on their websites, in a case that has stoked fears about censorship in the world's largest democracy.

 Google and Facebook are among 21 companies that have been asked to develop a mechanism to block objectionable material, after a private petitioner took the websites to court over images deemed offensive to Hindus, Muslims and Christians.